scadaperspective/LogBookKonniMac/README.md

 Logbook Plugin for OpenCPN
 =======================================

-This is a working fork of Logbook-Konni was originally developed by Konnibe.
+This is a known (non flatpack) working macOS 10.14.6 fork of Logbook-Konni, that was originally developed by Konnibe.
-The flatpack for macos crashes the latest stable release 5.8.2.

-Sadly Konnibe has been unable to continue development on this logbook due to ill health,
+Sadly Konnibe has been unable to continue development on this logbook due to ill health, and Del

-and Del
 SV Chiara Stella
 http://sailchiarastella.blogspot.com/